OpenEvalProject/evals/manuscripts/elife-55092/v2/manuscript.md

 Furthermore, we estimated the spectral slope from the 30 to45 Hz range using two additional algorithms, the FOOOF package (Haller et al., 2018) and the eBOSC algorithm (Kosciessa et al., 2020a) in both anesthesia and sleep scalp EEG (Study 1 and 3).
 While eBOSC performs a linear regression in log-log space using MATLAB’s robustfit.m, FOOOF estimates both the oscillatory and aperiodical part of the power spectrum with a model fit: First an exponential fit is performed to the power spectrum in semi-log space, then this fit is subtracted from the power spectral density (PSD).
 The residual signal is treated as a combination of oscillations and noise and is repeatedly fit with multiple Gaussian fits to detect possible oscillatory peaks until the noise floor is reached.
 The detected peaks are then validated against the mixed oscillatory/noise signal and subtracted from the original PSD.
 The new residual signal is then fit again for a better estimate of the aperiodic signal.
 Both, the Multi-Gaussian fits and the improved aperiodic fit are then combined into a model (compare to Figure 3 (Haller et al., 2018).
 When the PSD does not contain a bend, also called knee, in the aperiodic signal, then the algorithm is equivalent to fitting a line in log-log space (Haller et al., 2018).

-## Mutual Information
+### Mutual Information

 Mutual Information (MI) is an information theoretical metric, which quantifies the mutual dependence of the two signals, specifically the amount of information gained about one variable when observing the other (Quian Quiroga and Panzeri, 2009).
 This is particularly useful for non-linear, binned signals.
+Mutual information between the two signals X and Y was defined as

+$$
+MIX;Y=\sumx\inX\sumy\inYpx,y*log_{2}⁡(\frac{px,y}{px*p(y)})
+$$

-Mutual information between the two signals X and Y was defined asMIX;Y= ∑x ∈X∑y ∈ Ypx,y*log2⁡(px,ypx*p(y))where p(x,y) depicts the joint probability function and p(x) and p(y) indicate the class probabilities.
+where p(x,y) depicts the joint probability function and p(x) and p(y) indicate the class probabilities.
 Probabilities were normalized by their sum.
 For MI analysis (Figure 2b, Figure 2—figure supplements 2, 5, 8 and 10), we epoched the time-resolved slope into 30 s segments (the hypnogram was staged in 30 s epochs) and discretized it into five bins (Wake, REM, N1, N2, N3) using the discretize.m function of MATLAB Signal Processing Toolbox Release R2015a (MathWorks Inc, USA).
 Mutual Information was calculated using the MutualInformation.m function from MATLAB Central File Exchange (Dwinell, 2010).

-## Beamformer analysis
+### Beamformer analysis

 We source-localized the slope difference between wakefulness and sleep in scalp EEG (Study 3, n = 19; one patient had to be excluded due to insufficient wake trials; Figure 2—figure supplement 3).
 Cortical sources of the sensor-level EEG data were reconstructed by using a LCMV (linearly constraint minimum variance) beamforming approach (Van Veen et al., 1997) to estimate the time series for every voxel on the grid.
 A standard T1 MRI template and a BEM (boundary element method) headmodel from the FieldTrip toolbox (Oostenveld et al., 2011) were used to construct a 3D template grid at 1 cm spacing in standard MNI space.
 Electrode location was derived from a standard 10/20 template from the FieldTrip toolbox (Oostenveld et al., 2011).
 Prior to source projection, sensor level data were common average referenced and epoched into 30 s segments.
 To minimize computational load, we selected a two second data segment from the center of every epoch to construct the covariance matrix.
 The LCMV spatial filter was then calculated using the covariance matrix of the sensor-level EEG data with 5% regularization.
 Spatial filters were constructed for each of the grid positions separately to maximally suppress activity from all other sources.
 The resulting time courses in source space then underwent spectral analysis using a Fourier transform after applying a Hanning window.
 The PSD slope of every segment was then estimated using linear regression in the range from 30 to 45 Hz as outlined before.
 Mean slope values during sleep were subtracted from the mean slope during wakefulness at every voxel in source space and then source-interpolated onto a standard template brain in MNI space.

 We employed a regions-of-interest (ROI) based approach focusing on prefrontal cortex (PFC) subregions since a reliable source localization of medial temporal lobe (MTL) activity using 19-channel EEG remains challenging.
 In line with our results from the intracranial sleep study (Study 4, Figure 2C and Figure 2—figure supplement 4), we defined the mPFC and dorsolateral PFC (dlPFC) as ROI.
 To identify ROI at source level, we used the Automated Anatomical Labeling (AAL) atlas as implemented in FieldTrip (Oostenveld et al., 2011).
 The ROI mPFC encompassed the following regions: 23 and 24 – ‘Frontal_Sup_Medial_L and R’, 25 and 26 – ‘Frontal_Med_Orb_L and R’, 27 and 28 – ‘Rectus_L and R’, 31 and 32 – Cingulum_Ant_L and R’.
 The ROI dlPFC consisted of the following atlas tissue labels: 3 and 4 – ‘Frontal_Sup_L and R’, 7 and 8 – ‘Frontal_Mid_L and R’, 11 and 12 – ‘Frontal_Inf_Oper_L and R’, 13 and 14 – ‘Frontal_Inf_Tri_L and R’ and 15 and 16 ‘Frontal_Inf_Orb_L and R’.

-## Classification analysis
+### Classification analysis

 We employed a linear discriminant analysis (LDA) to assess if slow wave power or the spectral slope were a better predictor of wakefulness or sleep (Figure 1—figure supplement 4, Figure 3a–c).
 We utilized a leave-one-exemplar-out cross-validation approach that was repeated 50 times after randomly sampling an equal number of sleep and REM trials to equate the number of samples (classify.m, MATLAB and Statistics and Machine Learning Toolbox Release R2015a, MathWorks Inc, USA).
 Then every sample of the subsampled distribution was held out of the training dataset once.
 The LDA classifier was trained on the remaining samples and tested on the held-out test sample.
 The classifier performance was then assessed as percent correct.
 Two of the 20 sleep EEG participants had to be excluded due to insufficient number of wake trials.
 LDA performances were logit-transformed (logit.m from the BioSig toolbox (Schlogl and Brunner, 2008) and averaged across channels prior to statistical comparison.

-## Multivariate General Linear Model
+### Multivariate General Linear Model

 In order to model the unique contributions as well as the interaction between slow wave power (<1.25 Hz) and spectral slope in the prediction of arousal states, we first scaled both parameters by means of a z-score and then calculated a general linear model using the MATLAB fitlm.m function (MATLAB and Statistics and Machine Learning Toolbox Release R2018b, MathWorks Inc, USA).
 This method offered the possibility to model both the main effects as well as the interaction between the two predictors (Figure 3d–f).
 Critically, we utilized an unbalanced design, which implicitly orthogonalizes the contribution of different factors and hence, distills non-overlapping unique explained variance (Siegel et al., 2015), which was subsequently quantified by means of the effect size (eta squared).

-## Spectral slope estimation during a slow wave
+### Spectral slope estimation during a slow wave

 Slow wave events (Figure 4, Figure 2—figure supplement 10) were detected for each channel based on established algorithms (Helfrich et al., 2018; Staresina et al., 2015): The raw signal was bandpass-filtered between 0.16 and 1.25 Hz and zero crossings were detected.
 Events were then selected using a time (0.8 to 2 s duration) and an amplitude criterion (75% percentile).
 The raw data were then epoched relative to the trough of the slow wave (±2.5 s).
 Time-frequency decomposition was computed in 500 ms time windows with a 250 ms overlap using FieldTrip (Oostenveld et al., 2011) (mtmfft, frequency smoothing of ±2 Hz and one dpss taper).
 The spectral slope was calculated by the best line fit in these time windows in log-log space between 30 and45 Hz using polynomial curve fitting (polyfit.m, MATLAB and Curve Fitting Toolbox Release R2015a, MathWorks Inc, USA).

-## Statistical testing
+### Statistical testing

 The spectral slope of the awake and anesthetized state was compared using Student’s t-test for paired samples (Figure 1b,c).
 The observed t-values were then compared against a surrogate distribution after re-calculating the test statistic 10,000 times with randomly shuffled labels (called permutation t-test in the manuscript).
 Post hoc t-tests were Bonferroni-corrected for multiple comparisons.

 To compare three states (awake, NREM and REM), we utilized Greenhouse-Geisser corrected 1-way repeated measures analysis of variance (Figure 2b and c; RM-ANOVA).
 We adopted an approach similar to the permutation t-test, where the original RM-ANOVA output was compared to a shuffled distribution after randomly flipping condition labels 10,000 times (repeated-measures ANOVA permutation test).
 Effect size was calculated using Cohen’s d.

 To assess the spatial extent of the observed effects in EEG, we calculated cluster-based permutation tests to correct for multiple comparisons as implemented in FieldTrip (Oostenveld et al., 2011) (Monte-Carlo method; maxsize criterion; 1000 iterations).
 A permutation distribution was obtained by randomly shuffling condition labels and then compared to the actual distribution to obtain an estimate of significance.
 Spatial clusters are formed by thresholding independent t-tests of slope differences between wake and anesthesia (Figure 1b) or wake and sleep (Figure 2b) at a p value < 0.05.
 All results were Bonferroni-corrected for multiple comparisons.
 In order to control for EMG as a potential confound in the sleep EEG (Study 3), we utilized a partial correlation (Spearman) that partialled the slope of the EMG out of the correlation before computing the cluster-based permutation test (Figure 2—figure supplement 2b).
-Correlation coefficients (r-values) were transformed into t-values using the following formula (N = number of subjects):t=r*sqrt(N-2)sqrt(1-r2)
+Correlation coefficients (r-values) were transformed into t-values using the following formula (N = number of subjects):

+$$
+t=\frac{r*sqrt(N-2)}{sqrt(1-r^{2})}
+$$

 For statistical assessment of the Mutual Information (MI), we employed surrogate testing (Figure 2b, Figure 2—figure supplement 2a).
 To obtain a surrogate distribution from the observed data, we utilized a random block swapping procedure (Aru et al., 2015; Canolty et al., 2006).
 The number of repetitions was equal to the number of available sleep stages.
 On every iteration, we re-calculated the MI of these block swapped hypnograms with the discretized time-resolved slope to create a surrogate distribution against which we could compare our original observation.
 To compare the results across subjects, we z-scored the values by subtracting the mean of the surrogate distribution from the observed MI and dividing by the standard deviation of the surrogate distribution.
 Note that a z = 1.96 reflects an uncorrected two-tailed p-value of 0.05, while a z-score of >2.8 indicates a Bonferroni-corrected significant p-value (p<0.05/19 channels=0.0026).
 The z-values were transformed into p-values for topographic depiction (Figure 2b; Figure 2—figure supplement 2a) based on a normal cumulative distribution function (two-tailed).

-## Connectivity
+### Connectivity

 For the analysis of fronto-parietal connectivity (Figure 2—figure supplement 10), we choose electrode Fz and Pz in our sleep EEG recordings (Study 3; n = 20) to calculate the magnitude squared coherence from frequencies of 0.1 to 64 Hz in 0.1 Hz steps using the mscohere.m function from the MATLAB Signal Processing Toolbox (Release R2015a, MathWorks, Inc, USA) as described previously (Pal et al., 2016; Pal et al., 2015).
 Note that coherence estimates reflect both power changes as well as changes in phase synchrony.
 Therefore, we also calculated the Phase-Locking Value (PLV) and amplitude correlations (rho) to disentangle the effects of phase and power, respectively.
 To discount the effects of volume spread, we calculated the imaginary PLV (Nolte et al., 2004) (iPLV) and orthogonalized power correlations (Hipp et al., 2012) (rhoortho).